acjoseph/acjoseph.github.io/projects/pointing-detection/pointing-detection.md

 #### Skills Used

 * Python programming
-* Use of open-source libraries such as OpenCV and numpy
+* Use of open-source libraries such as OpenCV and NumPy
 * Research
 * Experiment design
 * Experiment analysis